Technologicat/unpythonic/doc/features.md

 #### Conditions vs. exceptions

 Using the condition system essentially requires eschewing exceptions, using only restarts and handlers instead.
-A regular exception will fly past a `with handlers` form uncaught.
+A regular `raise` will fly past a `with handlers` form uncaught.
 The form just maintains a stack of functions; it does not establish an *exception* handler.
 Similarly, a `try`/`except` cannot catch a signal, because no exception is raised yet at handler lookup time.
 Delaying the stack unwind, to achieve the three-way split of responsibilities, is the whole point of the condition system.
 Which of the two systems to use is a design decision that must be made consistently on a per-project basis.

 Be aware that error-recovery code in a Lisp-style signal handler is of a very different nature compared to error-recovery code in an exception handler.
-A signal handler usually only chooses a restart and invokes it; as was explained above, the code that actually performs the error recovery (i.e. the *restart*) lives further in on the call stack.
+A signal handler usually only chooses a restart and invokes it; as was explained above, the code that actually performs the error recovery (i.e. the *restart*) lives further in on the call stack, and still has available (in its local variables) the state that is needed to perform the recovery.
 An exception handler, on the other hand, must respond by directly performing error recovery right where it is, without any help from inner levels - because the stack has already unwound when the exception handler gets control.

 Hence, the two systems are intentionally kept separate.
 The language discontinuity is unfortunate, but inevitable when conditions are added to a language where an error recovery culture based on the exception model (of the regular non-resumable kind) already exists.